Priultimus/urban-robot/Explanation.md

 #
 ### `self.is_sane`:
 This is the flag that determines whether or not the code Urban Robot is currently deploying is functional.
 If this is ever `False`,  Urban Robot will become inactive, as no possible Helium process can be deployed.
 A manual start will be required.
 #
+### `self.last_known_good_hash`:
+This is the git commit hash that is stored as the last commit that *worked*.
+Urban Robot will attempt to rollback to this in the event of a git pull failing a health check.
+#
 ## __Events__
 ### `on_connect`: